Appeals for Graduation Requirements, Course Equivalencies, Substitutions, and Transfer Credits

-Withdrawals, especially if student status drops to part-time, may affect financial aid, athletic eligibility, veteran status, insurance benefits, and graduation plans.
+Withdrawals, especially if student status drops to part-time, may affect financial aid, athletic eligibility, veteran education benefits, insurance benefits, and graduation plans.
 Students should consult appropriate advisors prior to processing withdrawals.

-A student who finds it necessary to withdraw from all of his or her courses must secure the proper forms from the Office of Academic Records and complete them to ensure accurate grades and financial arrangements.
-The Office of Academic Records processes all withdrawals and is responsible for recording the student’s last date of attendance.
+A student who finds it necessary to withdraw from all of his or her courses must secure the proper forms from the Office of Student Development and complete them to ensure accurate grades and financial arrangements.
+The Office of Student Development processes all withdrawals and the Office of Academic Records is responsible for recording the student’s last date of attendance.